dclutr/create-html-gallery/README.md

 to browse on localhost (same device) or the local network (same device or devices on same network)

 ## Technicalities
-The bash script creates html pages with embedded audio / video and no javascript
+The bash script creates html pages with embedded media and no javascript
 1. jpg, jpeg, png, svg, apng, gif, ico, cur, jfif, pjpeg, pjp are embedded as images using the img tag
 2. webm, ogg, mp4 are embedded as videos using the video and source tags
 3. mpg, mpe, avi, wmv, mov, rm, ram, swf, flv are embedded as links using the a / anchor tag